dollaransh17/Artha_Guide_Code_Red_with_Rag_VectorDB/LOAN_ADVISOR_README.md

 ### 3️⃣ **Multilingual Loan Advisor** 🤖
 AI-powered chatbot providing instant financial advice in 3 languages.

+"Now let me show you the feature that truly sets ArthaGuide apart — our Multilingual AI Loan Advisor.
+This is the heart of our innovation and the biggest need of gig workers today."

 **Features:**
 - ✅ **WhatsApp-style chat interface** with gradient header
 - ✅ **4 Quick Question buttons** in each language: